wygulmage/after-sundown/magic/orphic_disciplines.md

 ## Orphic Sorceries

 Orphic Sorceries are collections of spells and occult knowledge that draw their arcane power from Mictlan.
 The Gloom provides power that is dark, timeless, destructive, and really very frightening to the living.
 And for good reason, it truly does act as a window into one's mortality.
 The land of the dead calls inexorably to all living creatures, and sooner or later it will claim them all, and when Orphic Sorceries are used, the draw of death becomes even stronger.
 This effect is not particularly noticeable for large creatures like humans or even dogs - the cells on the outside of your body are in a constant state of death and rebirth anyway, and even the heaviest exposure to the Gloom is unlikely to give you more than a mild frost burn.
 But for the very tiny and ephemeral creatures whose lives are over in a day anyway, death magic signals the end.
-A skilled occultist can use a bag of mayflies or the like to spot the moment that death magic is used, and to gauge the strength, distance, and direction towards the source of The Gloom.
+A skilled occultist can use a bag of mayflies or the like to spot the moment that death magic is used, and to gauge the strength, distance, and direction towards the source of the Gloom.

 Magic of Mictlan is highly antithetical to seeds, and you can counter Orphic Sorceries by throwing grains at them.
 Rice, wheat, barley, or maize kernels work equally well, but they have to be live grains.
 Remember that many commercial food products are neutralized with radiation or flash heating to keep them from going bad.